apache/mxnet/docs/tutorials/python/float16.md

     return net
 ```

-It's preferable to use **multi_precision mode of optimizer** when training in float16.
+It is preferable to use **multi_precision mode of optimizer** when training in float16.
 This mode of optimizer maintains the weights in float32 even when the training is in float16.
 This helps increase precision of the weights and leads to faster convergence for some networks.
 (Further discussion on this towards the end.)

 ```python